 Later, Heechul realizes that it's been about three and a half months since he and Kyunghoon began meeting outside of work as friends, and though they've periodically gone out for lunch, both with each other and with the other hyungs, they've never gone for dinner.
 Ask Us Anything finishes filming a little after noon each Thursday, so lunch is the ideal meal to share.
 Anything later than that feels like an occasion.

-And though Heechul messages Kyunghoon in the evenings sometimes, but agreeing to dinner feels different, and Heechul finds himself dwelling on the logistics of it –do they part after the show and meet up later?
+And though Heechul messages Kyunghoon in the evenings sometimes, agreeing to dinner feels different.
+Heechul finds himself dwelling on the logistics of it –do they part after the show and meet up later?
 Do they hang out for the afternoon and then get dinner?

 He's still wrapped up in those thoughts as he follows Janghoon out of the dressing room.
 Their path crosses with Youngchul and Kyunghoon, emerging from the other dressing room, and Heechul meets Kyunghoon's gaze.
 They smile at about the same time, and Kyunghoon hangs back as Youngchul easily jumps from chatting to him to talking to Janghoon.